finanalyst/grav-plugin-scrolled-table-shortcode/README.md

 Css solution to table body scrolling based on [this stackoverflow answer by G-Cyr](https://stackoverflow.com/a/23989771).

-The cass mixins for the css were developed by [Matthieu Aussaguel]( http://www.mynameismatthieu.com).
+The scss mixins for the css were developed by [Matthieu Aussaguel]( http://www.mynameismatthieu.com).